intersystems-community/DeepSeeWeb/README.md

 DeepSeeWeb is an Angular UI layer for IRIS BI (DeepSee) dashboards

 # Whats new in 4.0
+* migrated to Angular 18:
+  * rewritten application to use lazy loading, as a result "main.js" size reduced from **3Mb** to **500Kb**
+  * all javascript modules in dist package now take up 3Mb, instead of 5Mb(previous version)
+  * templates now uses new control flow
+  * removed deprecated ComponentFactoryResolver, now dynamic component created using NgComponentOutlet
+  * added many interfaces and types to make type checks and reduce runtime errors
+  * updated addon systems to work with new Angular
+  * now new Angular 18 builder is used
+  * rewritten a lot of code
+  * updated HighCharts to 11.4, now it have new look
+* rewritten charts data parser to support crossjoins/hierarchical data on all axis
+* fixed issue with a thousand separator and float numbers when there is no format specified
+* fixed issue with combo chart when only one series type specified
+* fixed issue when user tries to show legend for widget with one series(legend for widget with one series always hidden, check #346). now if user enable legend it always visible even if there is only one series
+* changed method of widget type change. now complex charts can be viewed as another complex chart, eg. "stacked chart" > "multiple pie charts"
+* fixed styles for error message
+* added new color picker
+* fixed issue with dashboard folder item text color change
+* fixed issue with changing color of pie/treemap/timechart series, also fixed issues with changing color on legend items
+* changed application font to "Oxygen"

 # Whats new in 3.0
 This is newly rewritten DeepSeeWeb with TypeScript & Angular 10!